RescueSocial/Victims_Cases_Film-Music-Arts/README.md

 <br>
 - <i>"The Price of LA" pilot TV show for BUZZ is an example speaking to a witness while at a nightclub:</i>
 [![Watch the video](https://img.youtube.com/vi/2Ie2OcADm30/maxresdefault.jpg)](https://youtu.be/2Ie2OcADm30?si=XOCxuQFk82QGvhRS)
-- <i>Watching Videos Analysis that Helps Victims/Survivors and Refutes Enablement at Eat Predators is helpful: https://www.youtube.com/@eatpredators</i>
+- <i>Watching Videos Analysis that Helps Victims/Survivors and Refutes Enablement at Eat Predators Inc is helpful: https://www.youtube.com/@eatpredators</i>

 It's important for correct and accessible records in these investigations.
 Some interesting points when studying enablement, which can be profitable for enablers, is that Witness Dennis Davern and 700 people petitioned to re-open the investigation about Natalie Wood: https://www.cbsnews.com/news/natalie-wood-death-in-dark-water
 - 41 Affidavits were collected for a dialogue coach perpetrator at Nickelodeon that harmed actors.
 Transcription and Records were obtained - https://stylecaster.com/lists/brian-peck-court-documents